hamxa678/RollingDices/README.md

-# dice
+# Rolling Dices

-A new Flutter project.
+A Flutter Application that provide you virtual dices that can be used while playing a ludo game

 ## Getting Started